 Full paper reference: Jessica Richardson, Heidrun Feuchtmayr, Claire Miller, Peter D Hunter, Stephen C Maberly, Laurence Carvalho.
 2019.
 Response of cyanobacteria and phytoplankton abundance to warming, extreme rainfall events and nutrient enrichment, Global Change Biology.
 DOI: 10.1111/gcb.14701

-Bloomin’ Algae is a Citizen Science app developed by the Centre for Ecology & Hydrology for reporting the presence of harmful blooms of blue-green algae.
+Bloomin’ Algae is a Citizen Science smartphone app developed by the Centre for Ecology & Hydrology for reporting the presence of harmful blooms of blue-green algae.